aws/karpenter-provider-aws/website/content/en/preview/AWS/operating-systems.md

 ---
-title: "Custom User Data and AMI Configuration"
+title: "Operating Systems"
 linkTitle: "Custom User Data and AMI"
-weight: 10
+weight: 200
 description: >
   Learn how to configure custom UserData and AMIs with Karpenter
 ---

-This document describes how you can customize the UserData and AMIs for your EC2 worker nodes, without using a launch template.
+This document describes how you can customize the operating system for your EC2 worker nodes.

 ## Configuration

-In order to specify custom user data and AMIs, you must include them within a AWSNodeTemplate resource.
-You can then reference this AWSNodeTemplate resource through `spec.providerRef` in your provisioner.
+Operating system configuration is specified within a AWSNodeTemplate resource.
+This resource is referenced in your Provisioner using `spec.providerRef`.
 ```yaml
 apiVersion: karpenter.sh/v1alpha5
 kind: Provisioner